Virtual-Machine/llvm-tutorial-book/readme.md

 ###Todo

-☐ Write node walking algorithm

-☐ Write code generation for node types
+☐ Write code generation for more node types

 ☐ Clean and refactor code

+☐ Add wrapper to EmeraldProgram to facilitate debugging, code generation, and other functionality

 ☐ Integrate code into chapter texts